alexdotrud/jungles-story/README.md

 - **Google Fonts** is used to enhance typography by integrating stylish fonts into the website.

 - **Visual Studio Code** is used as the code editor for writing and managing the website's source code.

+- **ImageResizer** (https://imageresizer.com/) — Used to optimize and resize images for better performance and faster loading times without losing quality.

+- **Midjourney** (https://www.midjourney.com/imagine) — An AI tool leveraged to create unique and thematic game artwork and background visuals.

+- **Adobe Express** (https://new.express.adobe.com/) — Used for designing the game logo, combining creativity with easy-to-use graphic tools.

+- **Coolors** (https://coolors.co/29339b-74a4bc-b6d6cc-f1fec6-ff3a20) — Helped create the game’s harmonious color palette, balancing cool and warm tones to suit the jungle adventure theme.

 ## Testing
 ### Manual testing results: